 Reading and numeracy test design

-Students at each year level start with the same set of questions (testlet A).
+Students at each year level start with a set of questions (testlet A).
 Each student’s answers in testlet A will determine the questions they see in the second testlet.
 These may be less complex (B) or more complex (D).

 The student’s answers in the second testlet will determine the difficulty of questions in the final testlet: highest complexity (F), average complexity (E), lowest complexity (C).
 Students who receive a low score for testlet A move directly to testlet C and then complete testlet B.